zuojie/RecommendationsSys/README.md

-RecommendationsSys
+Recommendation System
 ==================

-A recommendation System prototype for www.dianping.com
+A Recommendation System prototype for www.dianping.com